COMSYS-VLC/documentation/README.md

 # Introduction

 This is the documentation for the [Communication Systems Lab](https://www.comsys.rwth-aachen.de/teaching/ws-1516/lab-communication-systems/) at [COMSYS](https://www.comsys.rwth-aachen.de/home/) from [RWTH Aachen](https://www.rwth-aachen.de/).
-The Goal of our group (Oliver Ney, Michael Deutschen and Jan Bruckner) was to implement Visible Light Communication (VLC) and demonstrate the system using a fitting Use Case.
+The Goal of our group was to implement Visible Light Communication (VLC) and demonstrate the system using a fitting Use Case.
 We were inspired by the work of [Disney Research](https://www.disneyresearch.com/project/visible-light-communication/).

 We chose to control a Lego Train with a signal that communicates with the Train via VLC.